Skip to Content

 We used Deco art fabric paint!
 We secured the shorts on a piece of cardboard with binder clips and then I simply painted it!

-How to turn acrylic paint into fabric paint without a medium?
+How to turn acrylic paint into fabric paint without medium?

 Glycerin has similar properties and can replace fabric medium for acrylic paint, but I have to warn you, it may not have all benefits a high-quality fabric medium can offer.